 This green bean almondine recipe is a great lighter alternative to the green bean casserole.
 You simply sauté fresh crisp string beans with olive oil, butter, seasoning, garlic and balsamic vinegar.
 Finish by topping with toasted almond chips.
 This recipe is Veg + Gluten-Free.
 To make it Vegan, substitute the butter with olive oil.

 These crisp, tender and citrusy-sweet Honey Glazed Carrots are a delicious and colorful side, fit for any occasion.
 Steamed carrots are sautéed in ginger infused orange juice, till they form a sweet floral glaze all over.
-Orange juice and zest add a subtle citrus flavor, which contrasts so beautifully with the ginger.
-This is one of my favorite ways to eat carrots!
 This recipe is Veg + Gluten-Free.
 To make it Vegan, substitute the honey with maple syrup.

 A combination of sweet and savory, this cheesy Jalapeños Cheddar Cornbread is the perfect balance of moist and crumbly.
 This recipe is an all jazzed-up version of my favorite store-bought cornbread mix.